voidus/pdfposter/docs/index.rst

 Welcome to pdftools.PDFposter's documentation!
 ==============================================

+.. container:: admonition topic

-*Scale and tile PDF images/pages to print on multiple pages.*
+  **Scale and tile PDF images/pages to print on multiple pages.**

 `Pdfposter` can be used to create a large poster by building it from multiple pages and/or printing it on large media.
 It expects as input a